easymagic/PHP-R2/README.md

 1) models <br />
 2) controllers <br />
 3) views <br />
-4) usecases
+4) usecases<br />

-1) <b>models :</b> This is where basic business/app-logic is resident, when creating a model , just extend the "model" base class as shown below:
+<b>models :</b> This is where basic business/app-logic is resident, when creating a model , just extend the "model"
+base class as shown below:
 <br />
 class foo_model extends model{}

 <br />
 You can make a call to the database, but you must specify the database-connection parameters from the config.php in the root directory.
 The database engine is written on top of PDO and has a very simple API for example: